aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php/_index.md

-﻿---
+---
-title: Aspose.Words Java For PHP in More Details
+title: For PHP in More Details
 second_title: Aspose.Words for Java
 articleTitle: Aspose.Words Java For PHP in More Details
-linktitle: Aspose.Words Java For PHP in More Details
+linktitle: Aspose.Words for Java For PHP in More Details
 description: "Using Aspose.Words for Java on PHP in Details."
 type: docs
 weight: 5